-Eat local and in-season when possible.
+3. Eat local and in-season when possible.

 Get to know your local food system by attending and buying from farmer’s markets, signing up for a CSA box from a local farm, and eating foods that are fresh and in season.
-If you are an omnivore, get to know your local butcher and the animal farms in your area.
-Buying local not only reduces the miles your food travels to reach you (and the outputs of that travel), but also allows you to support and nurture your local food economy.
+If you are an omnivore, get to know your local butcher and the animal farms in your area to reduce the miles your food must travel to reach your grocery store, and ultimately your plate.

-Choosing to live a sustainable lifestyle is more than just food, it also involves making mindful purchasing decisions for everything from household or beauty products to clothing.
-Buy second hand when possible, try to choose products that are sold in bulk to reduce the amount of packaging required and research companies that have sustainable ingredient sourcing commitments – the Environmental Working Group consumer guides are a great place to start!
+Choosing to live a sustainable lifestyle is more than just food, it also involves making mindful purchasing decisions for everything from household to beauty products to clothing — even eco-friendly holiday gifts!

+Have you committed to living a more sustainable lifestyle?
 What shifts have you made to live and eat sustainably?

 Share your tips for sustainable living in the comments below!